susy2015/QCD/README.md

 scram b -j9

-3.Go to LostLepton directory and then compile the code
+3.Go to QCD directory and then compile the code

 cd QCD/Tool